Celina, Tennessee

 Celina is a city in and the county seat of Clay County, Tennessee, United States.
 The population was 1,422 at the 2020 census.

 History

 Celina was founded in the 19th century and named after the daughter of local pioneer entrepreneur and educator, Moses Fisk.
 In the late 19th century, Celina prospered as a logging town, receiving logs that had been cut in the forests to the east and floated down the Obey River.
-In 1878, African Americans were violently driven out of Celina and its neighboring town, Freehill.
+In 1878, African Americans were violently driven out of Celina and its neighboring town, Free Hill.

 Geography

 Celina is located near the center of Clay County at (36.548379, -85.501980).
 The city is situated in a relatively broad valley surrounded by rugged hills characteristic of the eastern Highland Rim.
 This valley is created by the confluence of the Cumberland River, which approaches from the north, and the Obey River, which approaches from the east.
 This section of both rivers is part of Cordell Hull Lake, a reservoir created by Cordell Hull Dam near Carthage several miles to the southwest.
 Dale Hollow Dam, which creates the vast Dale Hollow Lake, lies along the Obey River just east of Celina.

 Tennessee State Route 52 passes through the city, connecting it with Red Boiling Springs and Lafayette to the west and Livingston to the southeast.
 Tennessee State Route 53, which intersects SR 52 in the southern part of Celina, runs southwestward down the Cumberland River to Gainesboro, and northeastward to the Kentucky border, where it continues as Kentucky Route 61 in the direction of Burkesville.

 According to the United States Census Bureau, the city has a total area of 4.4 km2, all land.